 The sources I used to come up with this data are here, here, here, and here, so it’s probably reasonably accurate.
 My federal data goes back to 1930, but the chart is a little less reliable between 1930 and 1950 because I don’t know what state government spending was before 1950, but we can still see the trends.
 In the early 1930’s we had the very low government spending during the Great Depression, which I will consider to be an anomaly.
 Shortly afterwards, WWII started and government spending went through the roof, which I will also consider to be an anomaly.
 It soon dropped to more sane levels and after that there was an increasing trend from around 20% in 1950 to 35% in 1975.
 It then maintained that 35% plateau for about 30 years until the 2008 financial collapse, at which point it jumped to 43%.

-This trend in government spending doesn’t seem to be out of control like many hysterical right wingers would suggest as they shriek about how we can’t afford to provide pensions to the elderly and medicine to the sick, while at the same time taxes to the ultra wealthy amount to virtually nothing on a percentage-of-net worth basis.
+While this trend in government spending certainly isn’t going down, it doesn’t seem to be out of control either, like many hysterical right wingers would suggest as they shriek about how we can’t afford to provide pensions to the elderly and medicine to the sick, while at the same time taxes to the ultra wealthy amount to virtually nothing on a percentage-of-net worth basis.
 Moving from 20% to 35% over 60 years isn’t enough of an increase to explain the problems we’re seeing, especially with an ageing demographic over the years.
 And that latest jump up from 35% to 43% was a response to the 2008 crash, not the cause of it.
 The economy was well on its way to self destruction before then, all by itself.

 So no, I reject the assertion that the economy is faltering because of excessive government spending.
 The data does not support this.
 There is something else going on.